DianaBusyk/todo-list-react/README.md

 <hr>

 # Description
-TodoList: It’s an application that helps manage your daily tasks.
-You can add new tasks in a list, search tasks by name (case-insensitive), mark tasks as completed or important, check which tasks are active or done and delete tasks.
-Tools used: React, JSX, CSS.
+It’s React application that helps manage your daily tasks.
 # How to use

 #### 1. Add new task